adaksuman/genapp/README.md

     "plugin." + PLUGIN_NAME

-For example, the "message" value above could be defined in metadata.json as
+The "message" value above would be defined in metadata.json as follows:
-follows:

     {
-        "plugin.hello": {"message": "Hello World!"}
+        "plugin.hello": {
+            "message": "Hello World!"
+        }
     }

 ## Control Files